 The Performance Monitor build feature allows you to get the statistics on the CPU, disk I/O, and memory usage during a build run on a build agent.
 The build feature is enabled by default for build configurations created from a URL.

 Performance Monitor supports Windows, Linux, macOS, Solaris, and FreeBSD operating systems.
 It requires Perl to be installed on any used OS except Windows.

 Note that Performance Monitor reports the load of the whole operating system.
 It will not report proper results if you have more than one agent running on the same host, or if an agent and a server are installed on the same machine.

 After you enable the Performance Monitor build feature for a build configuration, the Build Results page of each newly run build in this configuration will contain the PerfMon tab with a graph of performance statistics.
-The CPU value reflects the average CPU load during the build, the Disk and Memory values are calculated relatively to the total disk space and physical memory available on the agent machine.
+The CPU value reflects the average CPU load during the build.
+The Disk I/O shows how much of the CPU time is spent on disk input-output operations.
+The available Memory value is calculated relatively to the physical memory of the agent machine.